nimbix/jarvice-helm/README.md

 it may be preferable to override them with the `cfg.network` and `mail.conf` files respectively.

-#### Step-by-step customization procedure for the aforementioned JARVICE settings:
+#### Step-by-step customization procedure for the aforementioned JARVICE settings

 Create directory for setting the JARVICE customizations:
 ```bash